tigera/docs/calico-enterprise/network-policy/networksets.mdx

 ---
 title: Get started with network sets
-description: Learn the basics the power of network sets and why you should create them.
+description: Learn the power of network sets and why you should create them.
 canonical_url: '/security/networksets'
 ---

-### What you will learn

-- What are network sets and why they are so powerful
-- How to create a network set and use it in a network security policy
+### Big picture

+Learn why network sets are integral to policy, visibility, and threat defense.

+### Value

+Network sets are a grouping mechanisms for arbitrary sets of IPs/subnets/CIDRs or domains.
+Key use cases are:

-- Best practices for using network sets
+- **Use/reuse in policy for scaling**

-- More examples of network sets in policies
+    Rather than updating individual policies with CIDRs or domains, you reference network sets in policies using selectors.

-### Visualize traffic to/from your cluster
+- **Visibility to traffic to/from a cluster**

-Modern applications often integrate with third-party APIs and SaaS services that live outside Kubernetes clusters.
-To securely enable access to those integrations, you must be able to limit IP ranges for egress and ingress traffic to workloads.
-Limiting IP lists or ranges is also used to deny-list bad actors or embargoed countries.
-To limit IP ranges, you need to use the {{site.prodname}} resource called **network sets**.

-### What are network sets?
+    View traffic to/from a cluster in Service Graph for apps that integrate with third-party APIs and SaaS services.

+- **Global deny lists**

+    Create a "deny-list" of CIDRs for bad actors or embargoed countries in policy.

+### Concepts

+#### About network sets

 **Network sets** are a grouping mechanism that allows you to create an arbitrary set of IP subnetworks/CIDRs or domains that can be matched by standard label selectors in Kubernetes or {{site.prodname}} network policy.
-Like IP pools for pods, they allow you to reuse/scale sets of IP addresses in policies.

 A **network set** is a namespaced resource that you can use with Kubernetes or {{site.prodname}} network policies; a **global network set** is a cluster-wide resource that you can use with {{site.prodname}} network policies.

 Like network policy, you manage user access to network sets using standard Kubernetes RBAC.

-### Why are network sets powerful?
+#### Why are network sets powerful?

 If you are familiar with Service Graph in Manager UI, you know the value of seeing pod-to-pod traffic within your cluster.
 But what about traffic external to your cluster?